 ![]() |

-Monsoon rains and tidal waters keep changing water levels.
+Monsoon rains and tidal waters keep the water levels fluctuating.
 Locals hanging out on their boats. |

 ![]() |